mileslyon-code/spring-hibernate-services-sample/readme.txt

 3) Structure
 ----------------------

-Controller: We only have one api controller, but it's defined here.
+controller: The one api controller is defined here.

 pojo: Our two data entities are defined here.